google/osv-scanner/docs/github-action.md

     uses: "google/osv-scanner/.github/workflows/osv-scanner-reusable.yml@main"
 ```

-As written, the scanner will run on 12:12 pm UTC every Monday.
+As written, the scanner will run on 12:30 pm UTC every Monday, and also on every push to the main branch.
 You can change the schedule by following the instructions [here](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule).

 ### Customization